ck37/randomize_ado/README.md

 ## Requirements

-This module is compatable with Stata version 12 or higher.
+This module is compatible with Stata version 12 or higher.

 ## Installation